 The following are some examples of the different types of digital marketing that you can carry out.

 Google Ads (formerly known as Google AdWords) allow you to place text based adverts at the very top and bottom of Google’s search results.
 You can also choose to have your adverts displayed on other websites that participate in Google’s Ads program.
 Properly managed, you’ll find that Google Ads can be one of the cheapest and easiest ways to bring in a flood of new customers if your landing page has been well-built and your budget is right.

 Google Ads comes complete with some fantastic reporting tools.
 You can build conversion actions into your site.
 If you’re running an eCommerce site, you’ll be able to see how much you’ve had to spend over a period to generate £x in sales.
 If you’re running a site for a service then you’ll be able to see how much you’ve had to spend to generate x number of enquiries.

 Search Engine Optimisation is the process of ensuring that your website is set up in such a way that Google considers ranking your website above others for certain search queries.
 This can be really important for your business; a properly optimised website can bring in a ton of new visitors (and therefore leads and sales) indefinitely.
-You can get started with SEO very easily by following the directions in our free SEO eBook.
-If you’d rather get some expert guidance for free, try using our free SEO review to find ways to boost your website quickly.

 If you have a large social media following then you’ll want to leverage it to get your business offering out there.
 If you don’t then it’s time to build one.
 Updating your business’ social media feeds consistently should create an influx of traffic from your social media accounts.
 Don’t forget to ensure that you have analytics software installed on your website to make sure that you can measure the impact that your social media campaign is having on your website’s traffic.